seebi/dircolors-solarized/README.md

 ![tmux session](https://github.com/seebi/dircolors-solarized/raw/master/img/dircolors.256dark.png)

+Some more screenshots are provided by [andrew from webupd8.org](http://www.webupd8.org/2011/04/solarized-must-have-color-paletter-for.html).

 <h3 id="ansi">Theme #2: "ansi-\*" (by <a href="https://github.com/huyz">huyz</a>)</h3>

 This theme and its variants require that the terminal emulator be properly